Kangyi0406/ZOBetaCopNet/README.md

-# `scCoNet`: Frank Copulas with Zero-One Beta Mixture Margins for Single-Cell Covariation Networks
+# `scCoNet`: Copulas with Zero-One Beta Mixture Margins for Single-Cell Covariation Networks

 <!-- badges: start -->
 <!-- badges: end -->

 ## About

 `scCoNet` is an R package for modeling zero-one-inflated proportion data using Frank copula models with mixture margins.
-It implements a two-stage maximum likelihood estimation (tsMLE) procedure and a two-stage likelihood ratio test (tsLRT) for estimating the copula dependence parameter, which can then be used to build co-expression covariation networks.
+It implements a two-stage maximum likelihood estimation (tsMLE) procedure and a two-stage likelihood ratio test (tsLRT) for estimating the copula dependence parameter, which can then be used to build covariation networks.

 `scCoNet` uses a mixture margin copula model for pairs of zero-one-inflated beta distributions for gene data $(X_i, X_j)$: